9 Vegan Restaurants in San Francisco You Need to Visit

 What you should order: Spring rolls, Spicy noodle soup, Claypot, Chinese Sweet & Sour, Flan

-Located near Civic Center and its many concert and event venues, this mostly Vietnamese vegan restaurant in San Francisco offers a wide range of menu choices and has been serving the people of the Bay since 1999 (they’ve moved locations at least once).
+Located near Civic Center and its many concert and event venues, Golden Era, a mostly Vietnamese vegan restaurant in San Francisco, offers a wide range of menu choices and has been serving the people of the Bay since 1999 (they’ve moved locations at least once).
 Choose from our favorite dishes like the spicy noodle soup or Chinese sweet and sour.
 For dessert, try their flan!
 Seriously, try it.
 If you’re lucky enough to work near Golden Era they also offer an attractively priced lunch special on certain items served buffet-style.
 The restaurant itself is spacious with booth and table seating that can accommodate large groups.
 Their food is so good it likely won’t be an issue, but do note that they do not serve alcohol.
 Address: 395 Golden Gate Ave San Francisco, CA 94102, Phone: (415) 487-8687.